Foreign students in Italy

 You can apply for your residence permit at the so-called “Questura”- the police headquarters – of the Italian city you live in.
 They will give you an appointment to go to the police headquarters with your photos to be registered.

-Throughout all processes, the student is helped by our help desk, if you are at Europass.
+Throughout all processes, the student is helped by our help desk if they are at Europass.

 Receive free resources to learn Italian